edpisco/JigsawDemo/README.md

 # Jigsaw Demo

+Update 11:50 28/09 - Removed yFiles evaulation files at request of yFiles. package.json and license.ts need to be updated to point at local yFiles packages

 The project comprises of a Vue/Typescript based client backed with a .NET Core WebAPI.

 To run the client: